The Catechism of the Catholic Church

 The dictionaries describe it as a summary or exposition of doctrine, used to introduce catechumen to the Sacraments, prayers and traditions of one’s faith.
 The book, on The Catechism of the Catholic Church is available at the Catholic book shop – Cape Town.

-For more information on the program please contact Fr Barry or the office
+For more information on the program please contact Fr Christian or the office

 The Vatican provides us with the following information on Catechism